AD Damon Evans knows who’s interested in the Maryland job and hopes to move quickly

 Mark Turgeon, the previous coach, held onto a fraying relationship with the school, and discontent from a segment of the fan base grew until he stepped down in December, eight games into the 2021-22 campaign.
 After that, the Terps navigated a season in limbo under interim coach Danny Manning, a longtime friend and former teammate of Turgeon who joined the program less than a year ago.
 The players clawed back from massive deficits and picked up a couple marquee wins, but mostly, those games felt like relatively inconsequential moments separating the program from the start of its next era.

 Maryland ended the season with a loss Thursday against Michigan State in the Big Ten tournament.
-Their 15-17 finish marks the program’s first losing season since 1993.
+Its 15-17 finish marks the program’s first losing season since 1993.
 Now, Evans and all those invested in the program can fully look ahead.

 Turgeon’s early season departure left Evans with an atypical hiring timeline.
 Since December, he’s known he needed a new coach this offseason.
 That long runway, Evans said, has offered plenty of time for research but also leads to months of speculation from impatient supporters.
 Maryland hired Parker Executive Search, an Atlanta-based firm, to assist with the process, and that group has been able to gauge interest of candidates and contact their representatives.